 Housing.
-The university has a number of three-bedroom mobile units available for single or married student rental.
-Efficiency units are also available for single occupancy.
+The university offers apartment-style living in mobile home units for single students and for married students and their families.
+Students have the option of an efficiency or a one bedroom apartment.
+Two bedroom apartments are also available.
 Each unit is fully furnished and has central heating and air conditioning.
-Rental rates are reasonable and vary according to accommodations desired.
-The units are located on south campus and are within walking distance of the university.
+The University's modular housing units are arranged around a centrally located laundry facility and clubroom.
+The housing area is within easy walking distance of the university.
+Rental rates are reasonable and include the cost of electricity, cable TV, water, sewer, garbage collection, maintenance and police security.
 While generally available on a first-come, first-serve basis, preference is given to students who live outside a reasonable commuting distance.
 Additional information and housing applications are available through the Student Housing Office.